-This information should be read in conjunction with Henlow Academy's Special Educational Needs and Disability (SEND) policy, which sets out the school's procedures for identifying SEND, making and evaluating provision for pupils with SEND, and monitoring the pupils' needs for access arrangements.
+This information should be read in conjunction with Henlow Academy's Disability and Equalities Policy, which sets out the school's procedures for identifying SEND, making and evaluating provision for pupils with SEND, and monitoring the pupils' needs for access arrangements.

 This policy and approach to Exam Access Arrangements (EAA) reflects our teaching and learning philosophy which seeks to create a learning environment whereby every individual student may fulfil their full potential.
-It explains the actions taken to ensure inclusion throughout the school for all students with Special Educational Needs (AEN), including those with formally diagnosed SEND.
+It explains the actions taken to ensure inclusion throughout the school for all students with Special Educational Needs (SEN), including those with formally diagnosed SEND.